mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/General/index.md

    The location of the documents (HTML/PHP files etc.) of a virtual host is called a document root.

 *  **Access Rights for Document Root Directory**
-   For Apache to be able to access the files inside the document root folder and serve them to a web browser it needs          adequate rights.
+   For the web server to be able to access the files inside the document root folder and serve them to a web browser it needs adequate rights.
-   If you use the user `www` to start Apache, then this user must have the right to access the files inside the document       root folder.
+   If you use the user `www` to start your web server, then this user must have the right to access the files inside the document root folder.
    Typically this is not the case.
 You can either adapt the access rights or use the current Mac user to start Apache.

-   During the development phase of a site it is easier to use the current Mac user to start Apache.
+   During the development phase of a site it is easier to use the current Mac user to start your web server.
    The user `www` is generally only used on production servers.

-   If Apache is reporting "access denied" in its error log or parts of your web pages are missing this might be due to access rights problems.
+   If your web server is reporting "access denied" in its error log or parts of your web pages are missing this might be due to access rights problems.

    The rights dialog of MAMP PRO looks complicated at first sight but is actually very powerful.
 Not only does it show you the access rights of the document root folder but also all the rights of all the subdirectories and files inside it.